Malthouse Drama Classes

 What are THE Malthouse Drama Class options?

-Currently, we are taking bookings for Term One and Two of 2025.
+Currently, we are taking bookings for Term three and four of 2025.
 As we evolve into our second year of the Malthouse Drama reboot, we are adjusting class times and days to best meet the needs of our community.
 Double-check that your class time hasn’t changed!

 All classes run for an hour except for Introduction to Drama which is 50 minutes long.